 On paper, Dylan Goodale has the perfect life.
-Here’s an average day: Wake up, eat a bowl of Lucky Charms, step outside to check the surf conditions in paradisiacal Hawaii, watch the sunrise from the ocean, surf – often professionally – all day, and then wind down with a book, red wine, and sex (in no particular order).
+Here’s an average day: Wake up, eat a bowl of Lucky Charms, step outside to check the surf conditions in paradisiacal Hawaii, watch the sunrise from the ocean, surf – often professionally – all day.

 To say he’s lucky man is an understatement, but he’d be the first to agree.
 “I’m lucky enough to be able to say I do what I love and love what I do,” he tells Tomorrow Magazine.